What are Tamper Resistant Outlets?

 Who is at risk?

-Keep in mind NEC regulations are updated every 3 years and it is an evolving process.
-TR receptacles are ONLY required in places where children may be present in the interest of child safety, and they are not required in office settings and commercial applications.
-TR receptacles are also not required on "relocatable power taps" per UL classification, though many of our units have the TR option for added safety in the event that they will be used in home or hospitality settings.
-Please consult with your electrician or local Authorities Having Jurisdiction (AHJ, an NEC approved inspector) for safety compliance standards.
+NEC regulations are updated every 3 years and tamper resistant outlets are only required in places where children may be present.
+Tamper resistant receptacles are not required on "relocatable power taps" per UL terms, but many units have the tamper resistant option for added safety.
+Please consult with your electrician or local Authorities Having Jurisdiction (AHJ) for occupational safety and health compliance standards.